bdowdell/bdowdell.github.io/about.markdown

 I also have 20 years of mostly self-taught programming experience going back to my middle school days when I started creating math programs on my TI-83+ graphing calculator.
 Since then, I've gained experience with Python, C++, FORTRAN 90/95, HTML, CSS, and JavaScript, with Python being my primary tool of choice.
 Checkout some of my recent projects on my [portfolio]({{site.url}}/portfolio) page.

 My guiding principles are:
 :heavy_check_mark: Simplicity over complexity.
 Only add complexity as needed.
-Choose interpretability whenever possible.
+Choose interpretability when possible.
 :heavy_check_mark: Over-communicate.
 Check-in often and ask questions.
 The only bad question is the one left unasked.
 :heavy_check_mark: Collaborate and include.
 Science thrives best with diversity of thought.
 :heavy_check_mark: Under-promise and over-deliver.